Verifi

 Verifi is a payment protection and management firm founded in 2005.
-It is based in Los Angeles, California, and has close to 9000 accounts.
+It is based in Los Angeles, California, and has close to 9000 verified accounts.
+It was acquired by Visa Inc. in 2019 for an undisclosed sum.

 History

-Matthew Katz, Verifi’s founder and CEO, started the company after developing a customized solution that systematically identifies multiple types of payment risk.
-Katz initially started a successful business while still in college and saw subsequent success as an entrepreneur, having founded and partnered several other businesses and consulting firms.
-Mr. Katz is a graduate of Washington University in St. Louis with a degree in Economics.
+Matthew Katz, Verifi’s founder and CEO, started the company after developing a way to identify multiple types of payment risk.

 Process

 The company’s primary product offering is Cardholder Dispute Resolution Network (CDRN), which helps connect financial organizations and merchants, allowing merchants to act in real time to issue refunds, work to clear up equivocal transaction histories, or initiate traditional chargeback procedures.

 In April 2017, Verifi launched Order Insight, a collaboration platform that connects cardholders, merchants and issuers to resolve billing confusion and disputes in real time.
 Through the platform, order details are made available to consumers via their card issuer.
 If a consumer elects to contact the issuing bank, their call center or back office personnel have access to the same order details and compelling evidence.